mrciolino/wiki-backup/Events/meeting-the-dragonborn-of-kaltrosar.md

 ## Meeting The Dragonborn Clans
 The party meet with a group of Dragonborn aligned with [Darmuth](/characters/Darmuth).
 They believe her to be the world's savior.

+The Caipao clan was in attendance.
+The head and founder of the clan, named Cai, knocked Spoops out at the start of the meeting after Spoops said something offensive.

 ## Forging Blazing Glory